deprecated-packages/symplify/packages/PackageBuilder/README.md

 This is common practise in CLI applications, e.g. [PHPUnit](https://phpunit.de/) looks for `phpunit.xml`.

-### 6. Render Fancy CLI Exception Anywhere You Need
+### Render Fancy CLI Exception Anywhere You Need

-Do you get exception before getting into Symfony\Console Application, but still want to render it like the Application would do?
+Do you get exception before getting into Symfony\Console Application, but still want to render it with `-v`, `-vv`, `-vvv` options?
-E.g in `bin/<app-name>` when ContainerFactory fails.

-Use `Symplify\PackageBuilder\Console\ThrowableRenderer`:

 ```php
 <?php declare(strict_types=1);